88woowoo88/bruinhub/README.md

+## Wireframe design

 Link of the wireframe design using Figma: https://www.figma.com/file/jtdGezgXrIhjOluKcy5Xpm/eduplex-wireframe-Copy?node-id=0%3A1

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).